manujoz/mjo-litui/docs/theming.md

 4. Document specific variables in each component's guide (not here).

 With this, you can establish a consistent and adaptable visual identity for your entire component library.

+## Complete API Reference

+For detailed information about all available CSS variables, theme configuration interfaces, and complete examples, see [mjo-theme.md](./mjo-theme.md).